Swetha-586/Voice_to_text-Generation/README.md

 Features
 Converts speech to text using Google API

-Saves recognized text to output.txt
+Shows the recognized text.

 Say "stop" to end the program

 Requirements
 Install required libraries:

-bash
-Copy
-Edit
 pip install SpeechRecognition pyttsx3 pyaudio
-If pyaudio fails, download the .whl from here and install with pip install filename.whl
+If pyaudio fails, download the .whl  and install with pip install filename.whl

-Run
-bash
-Copy
-Edit
+how to run the program:
 python voice_to_text.py
 Output
 Text is printed